PeterGyger/stevemar.github.io/_posts/2019-02-03-updating-ibm-cloud-cli.md

   - software
   - ibm
   - ibm-cloud
-#image:
+image:
-#  path: /images/bluepages-banner.png
+  path: /images/ibm-cloud-cli-plugins.png
-#  thumbnail: /images/bluepages-banner.png
+  thumbnail: /images/ibm-cloud-cli-plugins.png
 ---

 So I had to update the IBM Cloud CLI.
 Easy right?
 Well, sorta.
 Now I know I had a few extra plugins (cloud-functions, container-service, and container-registry) in addition to the CLI, I was hoping those would be udpated at the same time.